elamaran619/amazon-quicksight-user-guide/doc_source/external-identity-providers-setting-up-saml.md

 You can view account details in the AWS Management Console\.

-Once you have set up SAML and the IAM policy\(ies\), you don't need to invite users manually\.
+Once you have set up SAML and the IAM policy or policies, you don't need to invite users manually\.
 The first time users open Amazon QuickSight, they are provisioned automatically\.
-If they have permissions for the "quicksight:CreateUser" action, they will be added as QuickSight users\.
-If they have permissions for the "quicksight:CreateAdmin" action, they will be added as QuickSight administrators\.
+If they have permissions for the `quicksight:CreateUser` action, they are added as Amazon QuickSight users\.
+If they have permissions for the `quicksight:CreateAdmin` action, they are added as Amazon QuickSight administrators\.

 ## Step 3: Configure the SAML IdP<a name="external-identity-providers-config-idp"></a>